dashinja/maid-bot/README.md

 ### Note for MacOS Users:

-Replace the "host" line the following in `/config/config.json`
+Replace the "host" line in `/config/config.json` with the following:

 ```
 "host": "localhost",